Pennsylvania court declares state’s mail-in voting law unconstitutional, in win for Republicans

 What remains unclear, however, is whether the court will approach a prospective challenge differently than one seeking to alter the administration of a past election.

-The no-excuse mail-in voting law was a result of a compromise between the parties — Democrats were able to legalize mail-in voting expansions, and Republicans succeeded in abolishing straight-ticket voting.
+The no-excuse mail-in voting law was a result of a compromise between the parties: Democrats were able to legalize mail-in voting expansions, and Republicans succeeded in abolishing straight-ticket voting.

 At the time, Pennsylvania Senate Majority Leader Jake Corman (R) said the voting expansion law was “a worthy one.”